emreichert13/doxypep/README.md

-# doxypep

-## Code associated with "Resistance and prevalence implications of doxycycline post-exposure prophylaxis for gonorrhea prevention in men who have sex with men: a modeling study"
+# Code associated with "Resistance and prevalence implications of doxycycline post-exposure prophylaxis for gonorrhea prevention in men who have sex with men: a modeling study"

 Authors: Reichert E, Grad YH